ianthehenry/basilica-client/README.md

 # For hacking

-You'll need `bower`, `npm`, and `brunch`.
+You'll need some dependencies.
+You can grab them with homebrew and [homebrew cask](https://github.com/caskroom/homebrew-cask):

-    $ brew install node
+    $ brew install node ncat leiningen
-    $ npm install -g bower brunch
+    $ brew cask install java

-Then put `/usr/local/share/npm/bin` on your PATH, if it isn't already.
+Then grab [`httprintf`](https://github.com/ianthehenry/httprintf) and put it on your PATH.

-I also recommend `terminal-notifier`, but it's not strictly required:

-    $ brew install terminal-notifier

-You also need ClojureScript:

-    $ brew install leiningen

 Now you can install the client dependencies:

-    $ npm install --dev
+    $ npm install
-    $ bower install

 And you're done!

-Start `lein cljsbuild auto dev`, then start `brunch watch --server`, and navigate to `localhost:3333`.
+You can start leiningen (for live recompiling) and the dev server (for actually serving files) like this:

+    $ ./start

 Ta-da!